 When I moved away from Winnipeg and had to spend Christmas apart from family for the first time, these butter tarts gave me great comfort.
 That was the first time I ever made them (nearly 25 years ago) and I’ve made them every year since…

 I used to make this easy butter tart filling with my grandma’s amazing cold water pastry recipe, but I just don’t have the time to be making pastry these days (especially around Christmas) !
 Hopefully I will again one day.
 But even with store-bought pastry, these butter tarts will leave you begging for more.
 These butter tarts are to die for!
-And although I love raisins in my butter tarts, not everyone does (including half my family) so if want butter tarts without raisins, you can easily substitute pecans.
+And although I love my raisin butter tarts, not everyone does (including half my family) so if want butter tarts without raisins, you can easily substitute pecans.
 Enjoy!

 Read more about Grandma’s Butter tarts: Comfort and Baked Expectations